ReinhardtR/runeprofile-plugin/README.md

 ### Character Model

 To show your character model, put on your favorite outfit and press the "Update Model" button.
-> NOTE: The "Update Account"-button will not update your model.
+> 📝 The "Update Account"-button will not update your model.
 This is intentional, so you can keep the same model when
 > updating your account.

 ### Updating the Collection Log